 This document is valuable because it provides historical data which can be used to measure performance in future projects.

 Before writing a status report, find out what your audience needs from it.
 Status reports for stakeholders should offer high-level information, so keep them simple, short, and full of vital information.
+Check out our tips and templates on status reports to save time!

 A budget vs. actual comparison is a variance analysis of cost that shows how much has been spent compared to the forecasted budget.
 Comparing your planned vs. actual costs can help you detect when you are running out of funds to complete your project and reign in rogue spending.